Two custom-made Boeing 777 aircraft, to serve on PM Modi's 'Air India One' fleet, will be arriving today in India.

-Unlike norms, these planes will not be operated by Air India pilots and will be maintained by Air India Engineering Services Limited (AIESL), a subsidiary of the Indian national carrier.
+Unlike norms, these planes will not be operated by Air India pilots but will be maintained by Air India Engineering Services Limited (AIESL), a subsidiary of the Indian national carrier, and flown by Indian Air Force pilots.

 1. The two Boeing 777 airplanes will be used to fly the Prime Minister, President and Vice-President.